vfarafonov/idea-intent-sender-plugin/README.md

 * <b>Activity or Service starting.</b>

-Imagine that the MessageActivity should be launched and the MessageActivity picks up a message id from an intent inside its onCreate (id type is long and extra Key is `“messge_id”`).
+Imagine that the MessageActivity should be launched, and the MessageActivity picks up a message id from an intent inside its onCreate (id type is long and extra Key is `“messge_id”`).
 The component picker can be used to get the MessageActivity’s full component name and fill the User field.
 The Component name should be like `“com.some.package/.activities.MessageActivity”` and the User field is `“com.some.package”`.
-After that required extra data should be added and it is only left to press the “Start Activity” button and checkout launched MessageActivity on a device with the defined message opened.
+After that required extra data should be added, and it is only left to press the “Start Activity” button and checkout launched MessageActivity on a device with the defined message opened.
-Of course it can be easily checked with logging like:
+Of course, it can be easily checked with logging like:
 `Log.d(LOG_TAG, "Message id: " + getIntent().getLongExtra("messageId", -1));`

 * <b>Custom data scheme testing.</b>